See our trips

 Day 6 Continued

-Whichever option you choose, you won't be disappointed.
-After a full day of activities, we'll meet up and return to our cosy accommodation for a delicious dinner and trade stories of the day.
-We're staying within one of the best Dark Sky Reserves in the world so tonight you can simply walk outside to enjoy some of the best stargazing anywhere.
+Whichever option you decide on, you won’t be disappointed.
+After a full day of activities, we’ll meet up and return to our accommodation for a tasty home-cooked meal and a chance to trade stories from the day as well as gaze up at the impressive night sky in this internationally recognised Dark Sky Reserve.

 Day 6 Optional Add-ons